-You can change the default folder in the environment variable SMC SNS CLI ATTACHMENTS DIR located in the file /data/config/fwadmin-env.conf.local.
-You will then need to restart the server: nrestart fwadmin-server.
+You can change the default folder in the environment variable SMC_SNS_CLI_ATTACHMENTS DIR located in the file /data/config/fwadmin-env.conf.local.
+You will then need to restart the server: nrestart smc.

 10.6.3 Receiving files generated by a script